Judo athlete sanctioned

 Mr Lee is ineligible to participate in any sports that have adopted a World Anti-Doping Code compliant anti-doping policy until 8 September 2025.
 He is also not permitted to compete in a non-signatory professional league, or event organised by a non-signatory International or National level event organisation.

-About the substances
+About the Prohibited Substances

 Metandienone and Dehydrochloromethyltestosterone (DHCMT) are listed under class S1.1 Anabolic Androgenic Steroids of the World Anti-Doping Agency’s 2022 Prohibited List, as Non-Specified Substances and are prohibited at all times.